To introduce what the microbiota and the microbiome are, their location and physiological functions

 Blanquerna School of Health Sciences

-Identify the changes that the microbiome undergoes in health and disease
+To identify the changes that the microbiome undergoes in health and disease

-Learn what science has to say about the effectiveness and safety of food, prebiotics, probiotics, symbiotics, postbiotics, and fecal transplantation to manipulate the gut microbiome.
+To learn what science has to say about the effectiveness and safety of food, prebiotics, probiotics, symbiotics, postbiotics, and fecal transplantation to manipulate the gut microbiome.

 Who is it for?

-Dietitians-nutritionists, doctors, nurses, pharmacists and third and fourth year students of the Degree in Human Nutrition and Dietetics.
+Dietitians-nutritionists, doctors, nurses, pharmacists and third and fourth year students of the Bachelor Degree in Human Nutrition and Dietetics.

 - Clinical applications of probiotics, prebiotics and symbiotics for digestive, immune, metabolic and mental health.